KHard2Bme/Python-Project-Template/Quant_README.md

 - For the year 2021, there was a total of 10,383 reviews placed which is 23% of all the negative sentiments.

 ### Question 8:  Based off the findings from the year distribution by ratings chart, We see that in rating number 1 there is a large percent of reviews from year 2021 than any other year.
 How many reviews make up the positive, negative and neutral sentiments?
+How many negative reviews are from author app versions 4.73.0.3 and 3.9.4.0?

 ![H](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/a29e9315-e1a2-435e-bdef-5049d0b6f5b1)